raus0038/SimpleMail/README.md

 # SimpleMail
 A small express application to send mail from a form.
+Currently, the program uses gmail as its smtp service.
+If you wish to use another service refer to https://github.com/andris9/Nodemailer or other sources.
 # Prerequisites
 You must have node and expressjs installed on your system to work with this program.